fcbfcb1998/EFSAM/README.md

 Then, cd ../segment-anything-main/notebooks.

 Copy our EFSAM.ipynb and EFSAM-multiple.ipynb to ../segment-anything-main/notebooks.
-Make new file output2 and output2pt.
+Make new file output2.
 ```
 mkdir output2
 ```
-Run EFSAM.ipynb to get results and save in ../../BAM-main/output2pt/.
+Run EFSAM.ipynb or EFSAM-multiple.ipynb to get results and save in ../../BAM-main/output2pt/.

-- New: Run EFSAM-multiple.ipynb to get results with multiple object prompts
 - Note: the mIoU results in EFSAM.ipynb and EFSAM-multiple.ipynb are not the final mIOU.
+- Note: Do not use EFSAM-old.ipynb and EFSAM-multiple-old.ipynb

 cd ../../BAM-main, run
 ```